-- (i) In 2012 and 2013 the Financial Reporting Council (FRC) revised financial reporting standards in the United Kingdom and Republic of Ireland.
-The revisions fundamentally reformed financial reporting, replacing almost all extant standards with three Financial Reporting Standards: - FRS 100 Application of Financial Reporting Requirements; - FRS 101 Reduced Disclosure Framework; and - FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland. - (ii) The revisions made by the FRC followed a sustained and detailed period of consultation.
+- In 2012, 2013 and 2014 the Financial Reporting Council (FRC) revised financial reporting standards in the United Kingdom and Republic of Ireland.
+The revisions fundamentally reformed financial reporting, replacing the extant standards with four Financial Reporting Standards: - (a) FRS 100 Application of Financial Reporting Requirements; - (b) FRS 101 Reduced Disclosure Framework: - (c) FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland: and - (d) FRS 103 Insurance Contracts. - The revisions made by the FRC followed a sustained and detailed period of consultation.
 The FRC made these fundamental changes recognising that the introduction of International Financial Reporting Standards for listed groups in 2002 (with application from 2005) called into question the need for two sets of financial reporting standards.
-Evidence from consultation supported a move towards an international-based framework for financial reporting, but one that was proportionate to the needs of preparers and users. - (iii) The FRC's overriding objective in setting accounting standards is to enable users of accounts to receive high-quality understandable financial reporting proportionate to the size and complexity of the entity and users' information needs. - (iv) In meeting this objective, the FRC aims to provide succinct financial reporting standards that: - (a) have consistency with international accounting standards through the application of an IFRS-based solution unless an alternative clearly better meets the overriding objective; - (b) reflect up-to-date thinking and developments in the way entities operate and the transactions they undertake; - (c) balance consistent principles for accounting by all UK and Republic of Ireland entities with practical solutions, based on size, complexity, public interest and users' information needs; - (d) promote efficiency within groups; and - (e) are cost-effective to apply. - (v) The requirements in this Financial Reporting Standard (FRS) take into consideration the findings from the previous consultations on the future of financial reporting in the UK and Republic of Ireland that took place between 2002 and 2012. - (vi) This FRS is a single financial reporting standard that applies to the financial statements of entities that are not applying EU-adopted IFRS, FRS 101 or the FRSSE1.
+Evidence from consultation supported a move towards an international-based framework for financial reporting, but one that was proportionate to the needs of preparers and users. - (iii) The FRC's overriding objective in setting accounting standards is to enable users of accounts to receive high-quality understandable financial reporting proportionate to the size and complexity of the entity and users' information needs. - (iv) In meeting this objective, the FRC aims to provide succinct financial reporting standards that: - (a) have consistency with international accounting standards through the application of an IFRS-based solution unless an alternative clearly better meets the overriding objective; - (b) reflect up-to-date thinking and developments in the way entities operate and the transactions they undertake; - balance consistent principles for accounting by all UK and Republic of Ireland entities with practical solutions, based on size, complexity, public interest and users' information needs: - (d) promote efficiency within groups; and - (e) are cost-effective to apply. - The requirements in this Financial Reporting Standard (FRS) take into consideration the findings from the previous consultations on the future of financial reporting in the UK and Republic of Ireland that took place between 2002 and 2014. - (vi) This FRS is a single financial reporting standard that applies to the financial statements of entities that are not applying EU-adopted IFRS, FRS 101 or the FRSSE.